-- 1. Using Quartus, assign pins to each of the top_level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board.
-Note that the exact connections are purposely omitted so that you have to understand the top_level.vhd file.
+- Using Quartus, assign pins to each of the top\level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board.
+Note that the exact connections are purposely omitted so that you have to understand the top\level.vhd file.
 Make sure to add the 7-segment decoder code to your project. - 2.
 Download your design to the board, and test it for different inputs and outputs.
-Demonstrate the correct functionality for the TA. - Be prepared to answer simple questions or to make simple extensions that your TA may request.
+Demonstrate the correct functionality for the TA. - 3.
+Be prepared to answer simple questions or to make simple extensions that your TA may request.
+There is no need to memorize the different packages.
 If you have done the pre-lab exercises, these questions should not be difficult.